AbisheakJacob/Crew_Scheduling/README.md

   - User-friendly interface for crew members and managers to view and manage schedules.

-  - The final model is developed using python and is deployed using frameworks like Streamlit or Flask.
+  - The final model is developed using python and is deployed using frameworks like Streamlit.

 ## Project Scope